What are the fitness requirements for our pilgrimages?

 Do I need extra luggage for the nights spent away from the College?

 Each program typically spends a few nights in the Galilee.
 We suggest that you bring a small gym bag/holdall for your belongings on this overnight.
-Your regular suitcase and other personal items are kept safe in your St. George’s College room while you are travelling elsewhere.
+Your regular suitcase and other personal items can be kept safe in your room while you are travelling elsewhere.

 Please email the registrar if you have any other questions.
 Registrar@sgcjerusalem.org